Building The Kingdom

 The estimate must include provisions for add-ons or order changes that potentially spur additional charges.
 For example, if additional materials are needed due to the discovery of more damage than originally anticipated, the estimate should specify a maximum amount added to the price.

-A Means of Exit
+A New Roof Estimate Should Include a Means of Exit

 A free roof estimate should have a well-defined termination clause.
 This clause should explain the exact reasons why the contractor or you can terminate the agreement without any penalty if the terms of the contract are violated.